makehumancommunity/makehuman-static-website/content/MPFB/Docs/OpenPose/_index.md

 title: "Using MPFB to Pose for Stable Diffusion"
 draft: false
 weight: 20
-description: "A tutorial on how to export OpenPose poses from MPFB and use them with automatic1111"
+description: "How to export OpenPose poses from MPFB in Blender and use them with Stable Diffusion (Automatic1111) ControlNet for AI image generation."
 alwaysopen: false
 ---